star-whale/docs/blog/2023-09-11-reproduce-and-compare-evaluations.md

 ![reproduce-and-compare-evals.gif](https://starwhale-examples.oss-cn-beijing.aliyuncs.com/Blog/reproduce-and-compare-evals.gif)

-These are the instructions on how to reproduce and compare evaluations using Starwhale.Please leave a private message if you encounter any issues during the process.
+These are the instructions on how to reproduce and compare evaluations using Starwhale.
+Please leave a private message if you encounter any issues during the using process.
 You can also visit the [Starwhale official website](https://starwhale.cn) for more information.
 Thank you for your attention and support.